Bagarre/Pi2D2/README.md

 # Pi2D2

-Pi2D2 is a Dynon D2 knockoff based on the Raspberry Pi..get it?
+Pi2D2 is a Dynon D2 knockoff based on the Raspberry Pi.
+Pi 2 D2, Pi2D2.....get it?  get it???

 Its a basic javascript driven SVG using snap.svg and gets AHRS data from Stratux.

 I'm currently buggy as hell and Im beating the poor Stratx 10 times a second.
 IE TONS of room for improvement.